juuussi/impute-metabo/docs/plans.md

 ### returns
 - vector with lentgh = ncol(data), each element describing the type of detected missingness for each column of the data.
 Possible values "NONE", "MCAR", "MAR" or "MNAR"

+## select_imputation(data, miss)

+### arguments

+- data : data matrix of the data to be analyzed for missingness
+- miss : vector of strings  describing the type of detected missingness for each column of the data.
+Possible values "NONE", "MCAR", "MAR" or "MNAR"

+### returns

+- data matrix with the missing values imputed